MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 ### Application servers pool

-The SAP SMLG transaction is commonly used to manage logon groups for ABAP application servers and to load-balance logon users.
-Other transactions, such as SM61 for batch server groups, RZ12 for RFC groups, and so on, load-balance logon users.
-These transactions use the load-balancing capability within the message server of the SAP Central Services to distribute incoming sessions or workloads among SAP application servers pool for SAPGUIs and RFC traffic.
+The SAP SMLG transaction is commonly used to manage logon groups for ABAP application servers and to load balance logon users.
+Other transactions, like SM61 for batch server groups, RZ12 for RFC groups, and so on, also load balance logon users.
+These transactions use the load-balancing capability within the message server of SAP Central Services to distribute incoming sessions or workloads among the SAP application servers pool for SAP GUIs and RFC traffic.

-### SAP Central Services cluster
+### SAP Central Services Cluster

 This reference architecture runs Central Services on VMs in the application tier.
-Central Services is a potential single point of failure (SPOF) when deployed to a single VM.
+Central Services is a potential single point of failure (SPOF) when it's deployed to a single VM.
 To implement a highly available solution, use either a file-share cluster or a shared-disk cluster.

-For file-share clusters, there are several different options.
-The recommendation is to utilize [Azure Files](/azure/storage/files/storage-files-introduction) as fully-managed, cloud native SMB or NFS shares.
-An alternative to Azure Files is [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction), which offers high-performance, enterprise-class NFS and SMB shares.
+For file-share clusters, there are several options.
+We recommend that you use [Azure Files](/azure/storage/files/storage-files-introduction) shares as fully managed, cloud-native SMB or NFS shares.
+An alternative to Azure Files is [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction), which provides high-performance, enterprise-class NFS and SMB shares.

-It is also possible to implement the high availability file share on the Central Service instances by using WSFC with [Scale Out File Server](https://techcommunity.microsoft.com/t5/Running-SAP-Applications-on-the/File-Server-with-SOFS-and-S2D-as-an-Alternative-to-Cluster/ba-p/368111) (SOFS) and the [Storage Spaces Direct](https://blogs.sap.com/2018/03/07/your-sap-on-azure-part-5-ascs-high-availability-with-storage-spaces-direct) (S2D) feature in Windows Server 2016 and later.
-This solution also supports [Windows clusters](/azure/virtual-machines/workloads/sap/sap-high-availability-guide-wsfc-file-share) using a file share served up by SOFS as the Cluster Shared Volume (CSV).
+You can also implement the high availability file share on the Central Services instances by using WSFC with [Scale-Out File Server](https://techcommunity.microsoft.com/t5/Running-SAP-Applications-on-the/File-Server-with-SOFS-and-S2D-as-an-Alternative-to-Cluster/ba-p/368111) and the [Storage Spaces Direct](https://blogs.sap.com/2018/03/07/your-sap-on-azure-part-5-ascs-high-availability-with-storage-spaces-direct) feature in Windows Server 2016 and later.
+This solution also supports [Windows clusters](/azure/virtual-machines/workloads/sap/sap-high-availability-guide-wsfc-file-share) by using a file share served up by Scale-Out File Server as the cluster shared volume (CSV).

-If you prefer to utilize shared disks, it's recommended to use [Azure Shared Disk](/azure/virtual-machines/disks-shared#linux) to set up a [Windows Server Failover Cluster for SAP Central Services Cluster](/azure/virtual-machines/workloads/sap/sap-high-availability-infrastructure-wsfc-shared-disk).
+If you prefer to use shared disks, we recommend that you use [Azure shared disks](/azure/virtual-machines/disks-shared#linux) to set up a [Windows Server failover cluster for SAP Central Services Cluster](/azure/virtual-machines/workloads/sap/sap-high-availability-infrastructure-wsfc-shared-disk).

-There are also third-party offerings such as [SIOS DataKeeper Cluster Edition](https://azuremarketplace.microsoft.com/marketplace/apps/sios_datakeeper.sios-datakeeper-8) from SIOS Technology Corp., which replicates contents from independent disks attached to the ASCS cluster nodes, and then presents the disks as a CSV to the cluster software.
+There are also third-party products like [SIOS DataKeeper Cluster Edition](https://azuremarketplace.microsoft.com/marketplace/apps/sios_datakeeper.sios-datakeeper-8) from SIOS Technology Corp.
+This add-on replicates contents from independent disks attached to the ASCS cluster nodes and then presents the disks as a CSV to the cluster software.

-To lower infrastructure costs, Microsoft supports multiple ASCS instances with different [system IDs](/azure/virtual-machines/workloads/sap/sap-high-availability-multi-sid) (SID) deployed on one Windows cluster over multiple file shares served up by the same [SOFS cluster](https://techcommunity.microsoft.com/t5/Running-SAP-Applications-on-the/File-Server-with-SOFS-and-S2D-as-an-Alternative-to-Cluster/ba-p/368111).
+Microsoft supports multiple ASCS instances with different [system IDs](/azure/virtual-machines/workloads/sap/sap-high-availability-multi-sid) (SIDs) deployed on one Windows cluster over multiple file shares served up by the same [Scale-Out File Server cluster](https://techcommunity.microsoft.com/t5/Running-SAP-Applications-on-the/File-Server-with-SOFS-and-S2D-as-an-Alternative-to-Cluster/ba-p/368111).
+This configuration can help you reduce infrastructure costs.

 In the case of cluster network partitioning, the cluster software uses votes to decide which segment of the network and its associated services will serve as the brain of the now fragmented cluster.
 Windows offers a number of quorum models.
-This solution uses Azure [Cloud Witness](/windows-server/failover-clustering/deploy-cloud-witness) for its simplicity and availability, which is better than a compute node witness.
+This solution uses Azure [Cloud Witness](/windows-server/failover-clustering/deploy-cloud-witness) because it's simpler and provides more availability than a compute node witness.
 The [Azure file share witness](/windows-server/failover-clustering/file-share-witness) is another alternative to provide a cluster quorum vote.

 On an Azure deployment, the application servers connect to the highly available Central Services through the virtual host names of the ASCS or ERS services.
-These host names are assigned to the cluster frontend IP configuration of the load balancer.
-Azure Load Balancer supports multiple frontend IPs, so both the ASCS and ERS virtual IPs (VIPs) can be bounded to one load balancer.
+These host names are assigned to the cluster front-end IP configuration of the load balancer.
+Azure Load Balancer supports multiple front-end IPs, so both the ASCS and ERS virtual IPs (VIPs) can be bounded to one load balancer.

 ### Availability sets

-Availability sets distribute servers to different physical infrastructures and update groups to improve service availability.
-To meet service-level agreements ([SLAs](https://azure.microsoft.com/support/legal/sla/virtual-machines)), put virtual machines that perform the same role into an availability set to help guard against planned and unplanned downtime imposed by Azure infrastructure maintenance or caused by hardware faults.
-For the higher SLA, you must have two or more virtual machines per availability set.
+Availability sets distribute servers to various physical infrastructures and update groups to improve service availability.
+To meet service-level agreements ([SLAs](https://azure.microsoft.com/support/legal/sla/virtual-machines)), put virtual machines that perform the same role into an availability set.
+Doing so helps guard against planned and unplanned downtime imposed by Azure infrastructure maintenance or caused by hardware faults.
+To get a higher SLA, you need to have two or more virtual machines per availability set.

 All virtual machines in a set must perform the same role.
-Do not mix servers of different roles in the same availability set.
+Don't mix servers of different roles in the same availability set.
 For example, don't place an ASCS node in the same availability set with the application servers.

-You can deploy Azure availability sets within [Azure Availability Zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) when you use a [proximity placement group](/azure/virtual-machines/linux/co-location).
+You can deploy Azure availability sets in [Azure Availability Zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) when you use a [proximity placement group](/azure/virtual-machines/linux/co-location).

 ### Networking

-This architecture uses a hub-spoke topology, where the hub VNet acts as a central point of connectivity to an on-premises network.
-The spokes are VNets that peer with the hub and isolate the SAP workloads.
+This architecture uses a hub-spoke topology.
+The hub virtual network acts as a central point of connectivity to an on-premises network.
+The spokes are virtual networks that peer with the hub and isolate the SAP workloads.
 Traffic flows between the on-premises datacenter and the hub through a gateway connection.

 #### Network interface cards (NICs)

-Enable all communication of virtual machines on a virtual network.
+Network interface cards enable all communication among virtual machines on a virtual network.
 Traditional on-premises SAP deployments implement multiple NICs per machine to segregate administrative traffic from business traffic.
 On Azure, the virtual network is a software-defined network that sends all traffic through the same network fabric.
-Therefore, the use of multiple NICs is unnecessary for performance considerations.
-However, if your organization needs to segregate traffic, you can deploy multiple NICs per VM, connect each NIC to a different subnet, and then use network security groups to enforce different access control policies.
+So it's not necessary to use multiple NICs for performance reasons.
+But if your organization needs to segregate traffic, you can deploy multiple NICs per VM and connect each NIC to a different subnet.
+You can then use network security groups to enforce different access control policies.

-Azure NICs support multiple IPs, which follows the SAP recommended practices in using virtual host names for installations.
-For a complete outline, see [SAP note 962955](https://launchpad.support.sap.com/#/notes/962955) (SAP logon required).
+Azure NICs support multiple IPs.
+This support conforms with the SAP recommended practice of using virtual host names for installations.
+For a complete outline, see [SAP note 962955](https://launchpad.support.sap.com/#/notes/962955) (To access SAP notes, you need an SAP Service Marketplace account.)

 #### Subnets and network security groups

-This architecture subdivides the VNet address space into subnets.
-Each subnet can be associated with a network security group (NSG) that defines the access policies for the subnet.
-Place application servers on a separate subnet so you can secure them more easily by managing the subnet security policies, rather than the individual servers.
+This architecture subdivides the virtual network address space into subnets.
+You can associate each subnet with a network security group that defines the access policies for the subnet.
+Place application servers on a separate subnet.
+Doing so allows you to secure them more easily by managing the subnet security policies rather than the individual servers.

-When associated with a subnet, an NSG applies to all the servers within the subnet and offers fine-grained control over the servers.
-Set them up using the [portal](/azure/virtual-network/tutorial-filter-network-traffic), [PowerShell](/azure/virtual-network/tutorial-filter-network-traffic-powershell), or [Azure CLI](/azure/virtual-network/tutorial-filter-network-traffic-cli).
+When associated with a subnet, a network security group applies to all the servers within the subnet and offers fine-grained control over the servers.
+Set them up by using the [Azure portal](/azure/virtual-network/tutorial-filter-network-traffic), [PowerShell](/azure/virtual-network/tutorial-filter-network-traffic-powershell), or [Azure CLI](/azure/virtual-network/tutorial-filter-network-traffic-cli).

 #### ExpressRoute Global Reach